leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 But it also allows you to set fixed routes based on predetermined collections or delivery orders.

 Over time, this feature-rich environment has outgrown its initial purpose.
-In most cases, today route optimization is just one suite in an end-to-end solution known as the delivery management software.
+In most cases, today route optimization is just one suite in an end-to-end solution known as the delivery route optimization software.

 (Find out [**what is delivery management software**](https://elogii.com/blog/what-is-delivery-management-software/) and how it is different from anything else on the market)